laravel/docs/passport.md

 > {tip} If you would like to use UUIDs as the primary key value of the Passport `Client` model instead of auto-incrementing integers, please install Passport using [the `uuids` option](#client-uuids).

-After running the `passport:install` command, add the `Laravel\Passport\HasApiTokens` trait to your `App\User` model.
+After running the `passport:install` command, add the `Laravel\Passport\HasApiTokens` trait to your `App\Models\User` model.
 This trait will provide a few helper methods to your model which allow you to inspect the authenticated user's token and scopes:

     <?php